-In addition to it’s daily program which features comprehensive retrospectives, theme-related film series, selected premieres and silent movies, the Film Museum is a regular venue for festivals such as Dok.fest. the Munich Film Festival, and the International Festival of Filmschools.
+In addition to it’s daily program which features comprehensive retrospectives, theme-related film series, selected premieres and silent movies, the Film Museum is a regular venue for festivals such as Dok.fest. the Munich Film Festival, and the Underdox Film Festival.

 Located in the former Royal Stables building of the Münchner Stadtmuseum, the Filmmuseum offers top sound and (digital) film technology, seating for 165, and a silver screen that is also suitable for 3D films.